Elite-Modding-Team/BalkonsExpansion/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
-about: Make a suggestion for what other mods for the mod to support or what could be improved within the mod
+about: Make a suggestion for what other mods to support or what could be improved within this mod
 title: ''
 labels: enhancement
 assignees: ''